Master Level Candidate Guidelines

 The Master Level of the California Master Beekeeper Program can take can take between 3 - 5 years from the initial Apprentice Assistant level designation to achieve.
 Some candidates may complete it sooner, others later, and some CAMBPrs choose to complete their training at the Apprentice and/or Journey levels.
 To maintain active Master level status in the program, members are required to perform 25 BEEs annually, and 12 hours of continuing education.

-Eligibility: Journey level members are invited to consider their topic for their Master Level Capstone from the date they pass their Journey exam and complete and record their Beneficial Education Experiences (BEEs) and Continuing Education credits (CEs).
+Eligibility: Applicants MUST complete the Apprentice and Journey levels of the CAMBP BEFORE applying to the Master Level.
+Members are invited to consider their topic for their Master Level Capstone from the date they pass their Journey exam and complete and record their Beneficial Education Experiences (BEEs) and Continuing Education credits (CEs).

 How to begin the Master level process: